 Remember that an IQ assessment is just one measure of intelligence and does not define your potential or capabilities.
 Mensa membership is an excellent accomplishment but not necessary to succeed.
 IQ tests also have their critics, as they may not fully capture the complexity and diversity of human intelligence.
 You must go into the IQ testing for the Mensa process, knowing your score may not be high enough.

-You may even want to check out our posts on multiple intelligences and emotional intelligence to get a better idea of how complex IQ really is, and how important it is not to get too caught up in one score.
+You may even want to check out our posts on gifted and talented testing and assessments for multiple intelligences and emotional intelligence to get a better idea of how complex IQ really is, and how important it is not to get too caught up in one score.

 Our IQ Testing for Mensa